electric-sheep-co/arduino-redis/examples/README.md

 ### Examples
-- Pub_Sub: An example of publish application with the Redis library.
+- `Pub_Sub`: An example of publish application with the Redis library.
-- Simple: Open the connection, set and get a key then close the connection.
+- `Simple`: Open the connection, set and get a key then close the connection.
+- `JsonPub`: A simple example demonstrating periodic JSON publications (with a non-blocking loop()); requires ArduinoJson library.